sam-fogarty/larnd-sim/README.md

 This software aims to simulate the light readout and the pixelated charge readout of a Liquid Argon Time Projection Chamber.
 It consists of a set of highly-parallelized algorithms implemented on the [CUDA architecture](https://developer.nvidia.com/cuda-toolkit) using [Numba](https://numba.pydata.org).

+*This is a forked version of larnd-sim that allows for using the LAr NEST model*

 Software documentation is available [here](https://dune.github.io/larnd-sim/index.html).

 ## Overview